zmyer/graal/docs/reference-manual/tools/chrome-inspector.md

 ### Programmatic Launch of Inspector Backend

 Embedders can provide the appropriate inspector options to the `Engine/Context` to launch the inspector backend.
-Following code snippet provides an example of a possible launch:
+The following code snippet provides an example of a possible launch:

 ```